google/benchmark/README.md

 Note that Google Benchmark requires Google Test to build and run the tests.
 This dependency can be provided two ways:

-* Checkout the GTest sources into `benchmark/googletest` as above.
+* Checkout the Google Test sources into `benchmark/googletest` as above.
 * Otherwise, if `-DBENCHMARK_DOWNLOAD_DEPENDENCIES=ON` is specified during configuration, the library will automatically download and build any required dependencies.